 Trojans could open up ports on user PCs to secretly send data, and sniffers could look for vulnerabilities in your network connection that would allow it to be exploited.

-While any good anti-virus program can prevent obviously malicious activity on your PC, sometimes software and apps can abuse their permissions to create unauthorized network connections, which could be exploited to collect user data from your computer.
+While any good antivirus program can prevent obviously malicious activity on your PC, sometimes software and apps can abuse their permissions to create unauthorized network connections, which could be exploited to collect user data from your computer.

-Bitdefender Total Security is a powerful internet security suite that offers a firewall among a range of featured security protections.
-There's also anti-virus protection, but its multi-layered malware protection also protects against ransomware.
+Bitdefender Total Security (opens in new tab) is a powerful internet security suite that offers a firewall among a range of featured security protections.
+There's also anti-virus protection, but its multi-layered malware protection also protects against ransomware (opens in new tab).

 As with Bitdefender, this means that you can protect both a home PC as well as mobile devices.
 However, because there's an option to protect up to 10 devices it means you can use a single license to protect the family as well.

-As well as a firewall for all devices, Avast Premium Security also protects anti-ransomware protection, file encryption and file shredder options.
-There are also anti-phishing and anti-fraud protections for safer online banking, and there's also protection against your webcam being hacked by a third-party.
+As well as a firewall for all devices, Avast Premium Security also protects anti-ransomware protection, file encryption, and file shredder options.
+There are also anti-phishing and anti-fraud protections for safer online banking, and there's also protection against your webcam being hacked by a third party.

-Overall, Avast Premium Security is another solid and reliable internet security suite, but one thing that does let it down is the constant pop-up ads pushing on cross-sell for PC tune-up and other other software.
+Overall, Avast Premium Security is another solid and reliable internet security suite, but one thing that does let it down is the constant pop-up ads pushing on cross-sell for PC tune-up and other software.

-Norton 360 Premium offers an even richer and more feature-packed internet security suite than just providing a firewall.
-While it provides for antivirus and standard anti-malware protections like the above internet security suites it dares to go further.
+Norton 360 Premium (opens in new tab) offers an even richer and more feature-packed internet security suite than just providing a firewall.
+While it provides antivirus and standard anti-malware protections like the above internet security suites it dares to go further.

-Additional features in the Norton 360 Premium includes a secure VPN, parental controls, a password manager, and online cloud backup.
+Additional features in the Norton 360 Premium include a secure VPN, parental controls, a password manager, and online cloud backup.
 There's also a feature for dark web monitoring so you can be alerted if any of your details appear for sale on the Dark Web.

 This all comes at a more expensive price than the other internet security suites featured here, but the additional features and peace of mind are likely to be worth it for some people.